kukko/web-wombat/README.md

 This method will return the request middleware class, not an instance of the class.
 First this will find the middleware in the `web-wombat` module folder, after that in the projects `middlewares` folder.
 **name**
 The name of the required `middleware` class.

+## WebSocketController
+This is the class which must be the parent class of each WebSocket controller.
+The following methods called automatically by this class and the classes which have been extends this parent class, just need to implement these classes.
+None of them are required to override, just optional.
+### onOpen()
+Called when a client have been connected.
+### onMessage(string message)
+Called when a client sent a message to the server.
+**message**
+Containts the message which the client have been sent to the server.
+### onClose()
+Called when a client have been disconnected from the server.
+### onError()
+Called when an error occured in the connection.

 ## ViewProvider
 This is the class through which you can build views.